Vi-dot1/Simple-GDExtensionCMake-Template/README.md

-# Vetro's Quick and (kind of) Dirty GDExtension CMake template
+# Vi-dot's Quick and (kind of) Dirty GDExtension CMake template

 This repo has been built using with the info I could understand by reading the [godot-cpp repository](https://github.com/godotengine/godot-cpp) and [Godot docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).

-Also from what I could learn from visiting [asmaloney's repo](https://github.com/asmaloney/GDExtensionTemplate), *(which i'll admit, I took some code from to generate the .gdextension file along with some snippets)*.
+Also from what I could learn from visiting [asmaloney's GDExtension template](https://github.com/asmaloney/GDExtensionTemplate), *(which i'll admit, I took some code from to generate the .gdextension file along with some snippets)*.

-Made mostly for personal use, but I'll be happy if it results useful to someone, kind of a quick and dirty implementation, the bare minimum to get something running; if you want something more robust, I recommend asmaloney's template 1000 times.
+Made mostly for personal use, but I'll be happy if it results useful to someone, a more simple implementation with just the bare minimum to get something running; if you want something more robust, I recommend asmaloney's template 1000 times over this.

 # Before you start